blade-lang/bladelang.com/src/standard/http_curl.md

 - **receive\_timeout** &#8674; _number_:

   The receive timeout duration in milliseconds.
-Default value is 2,000 (2 seconds).
+Default value is 300,000 (5 minutes).

 - **headers** &#8674; _dict_: